syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ## Apply a theme globally in the application

-By Default, `SfSkinManager` merges the required resource files from the theme assembly to the applied control.
+By Default, [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.SkinManager.html) merges the required resource files from the theme assembly to the applied control.
 To apply a theme globally in an application, set the `ApplyStylesOnApplication` property to `True`.
 It merges all the resource files to the Application’s Resource Dictionary.

-N> The `ApplyStylesOnApplication` property value should be set prior to the initialise component and it should not be set dynamically.
+N> The value of the `ApplyStylesOnApplication` property should be set before the initialization component and should not be set dynamically.
 {% tabs %}

 {% highlight C# %}